 We received a warm welcome to the Capital at the preview night of our show at 1AQ, a charming art centre designed around a sprawling old banyan tree.
 Sarmaya founder Paul Abraham led our guests on a comprehensive walkthrough of the exhibition, accompanied by the gracious Anubhav Nath, art entrepreneur and founder of Ojas.
 It was a joy to have some of our featured artists at the event, including Ram Singh Urveti, Manisha Gera Baswani, Sukhnandi Vyam, Gopa Trivedi and Mayank Shyam.
 Their response to the show was a heartening validation of our curatorial vision.

-The 20 artists in our show belong to different generations and represent a multitude of Indian art traditions.
+The 20 artists in our show belonged to different generations and represented a multitude of Indian art traditions.
 Contemporary or traditional, their art has a strong sense of place.
 Sometimes it’s rooted in the shade of a Mahua tree, sometimes in the green hills of Assam.
 The artworks in our show are animated by pride, nostalgia, devotion, idealism and yes, even rage, as they contemplate our evolving—and devolving—relationship with the planet.

 MEET THE ARTIST

 Mayur Vayeda, one of the artists in our show, performed part of a Warli harvest ritual 'Khala' on site at Ojas Art.
 Khala is traditionally performed by the Warli community after the harvest is collected; it is a form of thanksgiving to Goddess Kansari, the custodian of seeds.
 Mayur created a grain installation inspired by this ritual at the gallery.
 At the event, he spoke about the spiritual practice of the Warlis, which is tied to the seasons and rhythms of their agrarian life.